 Many unique elements of a Hawaiian wedding pay homage to ancient Hawaiian traditions and celebrate the spirit of Aloha.
-From exchanging the leis to the hula dance, learn about popular Hawaiian wedding traditions from planner Mina Brightman.
+From exchanging the leis to the hula dance, learn about popular Hawaiian wedding traditions from planner Mina Singson-Brightman.

 Meet the Expert

 - Mina Singson-Brightman is a wedding planner with Honolulu-based Cherished in Hawaii and has been organizing weddings for over 15 years.

 Hawaiian weddings are one of the few instances where wearing a flowing maxi dress or Hawaiian shirt isn't considered casual.
 While formal wear is not out of place for a beach wedding, ask the couple about the dress code in advance and dress accordingly.
 Keep in mind that Hawaii has warm weather year-round so lighter fabrics are advised.
 Also, if the wedding is taking place on the beach, don footwear that’s beach-friendly!

 Should I bring a gift?